 There are some beautiful things to bring back with you from Jordan, so make sure you have space left in your suitcase.
 Since we'll be taking 2 international flights to and from Jordan, we will need to adhere to the Royal Jordanian luggage restrictions which allows 50 lbs. for checked-in luggage and 17lbs. for carry-on luggage.
 You will not need any formal clothing on this tour.
 Please keep in mind is that the dress code for women in Jordan is more conservative than Western standards, so having a light shawl or a scarf with you will be useful.
 A scarf will also be helpful in the desert to protect you from sand.
 You will need comfortable walking shoes on this tour, preferably the kind that will allow you to shake out the sand quickly.

 Visitors to Jordan require a current passport, valid for at least 6 months from the date of entry and with a minimum of two blank visa pages.
-Visitors to Jordan require a visa, which you will get on arrival.
-The cost of the Jordanian visa is included in the tour cost.
+Visitors to Jordan require a visa, which you will get on arrival in Amman.
+The cost of the Jordanian visa is included in the tour cost, and the Jordan tour manager will make the visa arrangements for you.
+Please note: if you are extending your stay in Jordan and are not departing with the group, you will need to arrange and pay for your own departure visa.
 Before traveling it's a good idea to make two photocopies of your passport, your driver's license and your credit cards.
 Leave one copy at home with a trusted person and another one in your suitcase.

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.